Liquid369/blank/doc/init.md

 Copy deviantd.init to /etc/init.d/deviantd.
 Test by running `service deviantd start`.

-Using this script, you can adjust the path and flags to the deviantd program by setting the DOGECD and FLAGS environment variables in the file /etc/sysconfig/deviantd.
+Using this script, you can adjust the path and flags to the deviantd program by setting the DEVD and FLAGS environment variables in the file /etc/sysconfig/deviantd.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS